 Storage

-Storage: Let the mashed potatoes cool completely, then pop them into an airtight container and store in the fridge for 3 to 5 days.
+Storage: Store leftovers in an airtight container and store in the fridge for 3 to 5 days.

 Reheating: Warm leftovers in a pot over medium-low heat, giving them a good stir now and then.
 Add a splash of almond milk if they need a little loosening up!